Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Adam Beschizza

-Enforceable made up a lot of ground to finish fourth in the Blue Grass but was still 8½ lengths behind the eventual winner, former Derby hopeful Art Collector.
+Enforceable made up a lot of ground to finish fourth in the Blue Grass but was still 8½ lengths behind the winner, former Derby hopeful Art Collector.
 This son of Tapit will need a perfect trip and a pace meltdown to win this leg of the Triple Crown.

 No. 4 Storm the Court (50-1)